The Evolution of Grocery Retail Architecture and Customer Experience Since 1960

 1990s and Grocery Retail Architecture Formats

-By the mid 1990s, supermarkets had taken on a wider variety of formats.
+By the mid-1990s, supermarkets had taken on a wider variety of formats.
 The Food Institute identified 14 unique store types that materialized at this time, including conventional supermarkets, superstores, super warehouse stores, wholesale clubs, mini-clubs, convenience stores and supercenters.

 Conventional supermarkets were categorized as stores with 9,000 items or more and included a deli and bakery.
 These stores comprised 26% of the industry’s total volume in the mid-90s, while, just a little over a decade prior, they accounted for more than 50% of the industry’s total volume.
 Superstores, which were slightly larger than a conventional supermarket, were classified as stores with at least 30,000 square feet in architectural space and offered more than 14,000 items.
 Larger, super warehouse stores spanned an average of 100,000 square feet.